What’s a Meet & Greet?

 At many local and national events, you’ll have the opportunity to pitch to corporate and government representatives and learn about their procurement processes.
 Meet & Greets are a “speed-dating” style of networking where the business owner has the power to choose who they would like to meet.
 WBEs join a table along with a small group of other business owners, take turns pitching their business, and ask procurement questions of the representative.
 When the bell rings, go find a new table!

 There often may not be enough time for you to meet all of the representatives in attendance.
-Take a good look at the list of those attending ahead of time to plan who you most want to meet.
+Take a good look at the list of corporations attending ahead of time to plan who you most want to meet.
 Seats at each table are first come, first served, so have a plan with your #1 “must have,” a couple “love to haves,” and a few backup “like to haves.”

 Being a certified WBE doesn’t guarantee business, but opens up doors to meet these representatives and have an equal opportunity to compete.
-It takes time to build up to a business relationship and for the right opportunity to come along.
+It takes months and sometimes years to build up to a good business relationship and for the right opportunity to come along.
 Share your business cards, follow up to build your network, and don’t be discouraged if you don’t get business right away.
 Check out the 11 Secrets to Connecting with Corporates

-Meet & Greet’s happen throughout the year at our Annual Meeting, Women’s History Month Luncheon, and Business Connections Days.
+Meet & Greet’s happen throughout the year at both local and national events.
 Keep an eye on our calendar of events.